alextanhongpin/ideas/traffic.md

 ## Product
 - add backlinks to page.
 Example, if we have a blog posts, we can convert the links to our posts as cards/instagram stories etc that redirects back to our blog.
 It's a matter of changing the presentation.

+## Dropout

+Look at ways to reduce dropout.